 Thursday, January 31, 2013

-Thermal Paper Storage and Shelf Life Reommendations
+Thermal Paper Storage and Shelf Life Recommendations

-We are often asked about the storage and shelf life of our thermal paper rolls.
-Listed below are some general thermal paper storage and shelf life recommendations.
+often asked about the storage and shelf life of our thermal paper rolls.

 3. Plasticizers: Alcohol-type (cellophane tape), Ester-type (PVC film), Polyethylene glycol-type Dioctyl phthalate, Dioctyl adipate